hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

   thank T. Pierzchala for his help in implementing and testing the corresponding code.
 See details below.

+:option:`Pomeron`
+  This enables the Proton--Pomeron flux, see details below.

 :option:`Spectrum_Reader`
   A user defined spectrum is used to describe the energy spectrum of the assumed new beam particles.
 The name of the corresponding